 A stroll down the pedestrianised shopping of Grafton Street is a must.
 Riverdance is running in the Gaiety Theatre at the moment just off the street.
 Pop into Bewleys, an old Dublin establishment, for afternoon tea.
 Walk up the tiny alleyway by Clarendon Church to the quirky, beautifully designed Powerscourt shopping Centre.

 A hop on hop off bus might help you get your bearings.
-Across from Trinity College up the wide expanse of Dame Street, you can walk up to Dublin Castle, then proceed to Christ Chuch Cathedral where you can see a much recommended Viking and Medieval Musemn called Dublinia. http://www.dublinia.ie/ over 6 years ago
+Across from Trinity College up the wide expanse of Dame Street, you can walk up to Dublin Castle, then proceed to Christ Chuch Cathedral where you can see a much recommended Viking and Medieval Musemn called Dublinia. http://www.dublinia.ie/ almost 7 years ago

 A stones throw away is St Patrick Cathedral.
 Head back cross the river & walk down the boardwalk on the northside.
 Beware of any unsociable characters there.
 Stroll up O'Connell Street, the main throughfare of Dublin & have a look at the GPO, scene of the 1916 rising.
 Off O'Connell street, take a walk down the shopping Street of Henry Street.
 Down Talbot Street you'll find good Irish food at the Bon Crubeen & further down across the junction at the corner there's an Irish bar that serves good food.

 You can learn alot from taking a themed walk, you may get a real character leading them.
 If your into writers, there's a small Writers Musemn on Parnell Square, if you;re not you'll find it deathly boring.
 There's a Wax Musemn up in that area http://www.waxmuseumplus.ie/ but can't vouch for it since it year since I've been.